 CALIFORNIA PREPARATORY COLLEGE ACCREDITATION – Accrediting Commission for Community and Junior Colleges, Western Association of Schools and Colleges

-CPC is a Candidate for Accreditation by the Accrediting Commission for Community and Junior Colleges, Western Association of Schools and Colleges, 10 Commercial Blvd., Suite 204, Novato, CA 94949, (415) 506-0234, an institutional accrediting body recognized by the Council for Higher Education Accreditation and the U.S. Department of Education.
-Additional information about accreditation, including the filing of complaints against member institutions, can be found at: www.accjc.org
+California Preparatory College is accredited by the Accrediting Commission for Community and Junior Colleges, Western Association of Schools and Colleges (ACCJC), 10 Commercial Blvd., Suite 204, Novato, CA 94949, (415) 506-0234, an institutional accrediting body recognized by the Council for Higher Education Accreditation and the U.S. Department of Education.
+Additional information about accreditation, including the filing of complaints against member institutions, can be found at: www.accjc.org.

 CALIFORNIA BUREAU FOR PRIVATE POSTSECONDARY EDUCATION